-Without calibrating your equipment when you spray an area are almost guaranteed to be either over-dose or under-dose, you will never know.
-But without calibrating your equipment when spot spraying you are well and truly DOOMED.
+Without calibrating your equipment when you spray an area you are almost guaranteed to be either over-dosing or under-dosing, you will never know.
+Hence without calibrating your equipment when spot spraying you are well and truly DOOMED.

 By simply turning a sprayer on and off whilst NOT moving the nozzle (NOT wanding back and forth evenly over an area) gives overdosing and will guarantee turf DAMAGE.
 Spot spraying can only work after calibration.